What would life look like if you followed the path of your heart instead of the pre-paved path of “shoulds” of societal or familial expectations?

-I help you identify the way intuition comes to you so that you can learn to recognize it and trust it as a tool in your life.
+I help you identify the way intuition comes to you so that you can learn to recognize it and trust it as a decision making tool in your life.
 Intuition grounded with clinical psychological theory, practice and experience, is at work in every psychotherapy and coaching session.

 "an established mental health profession that uses the creative process of art making to improve and enhance the physical, mental and emotional well-being of individuals of all ages.
 It is based on the belief that the creative process involved in artistic self-expression helps people to resolve conflicts and problems, develop interpersonal skills, manage behavior, reduce stress, increase self-esteem and self-awareness, and achieve insight..." – American Art Therapy Association

 Jou Tsung Hwa writes: "We often say 'a picture is worth a thousand words,' and today's scientists study how a person's visual mind is even more complex and powerful than their verbal mind.
 In many kinds of learning, words are merely a start for a person to build a mental picture for themselves.
 Using pictures directly to work with is very important in developing our whole selves."